Karting European Championship: Primary senior class (1970–present)

-Secondary direct-drive classes (1982–2009)
+Secondary senior classes (1982–2009)

-Intercontinental A (ICA) was the secondary direct-drive class from 1982 to 2006, being replaced by KF2 until its succession as the lead direct-drive class in 2010.
+Intercontinental A (ICA) was the secondary senior class from 1982 to 2006, being replaced by KF2 until its succession as the lead senior class in 2010.
 Formula A (FA) was also introduced as an alternative class to Formula K (FK)—and, later, Formula Super A (FSA)—running alongside ICA from 1990 to 2000.

-Notable European Champions in the secondary direct-drive classes include seven-time Formula One World Drivers' Champions Michael Schumacher and Lewis Hamilton, as well as two FIA World Endurance Champions: Kévin Estre and James Calado.
+Notable European Champions in the secondary senior classes include seven-time Formula One World Drivers' Champions Michael Schumacher and Lewis Hamilton, as well as two FIA World Endurance Champions: Kévin Estre and James Calado.